smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

 In this task, you will edit the web application source code to add Application Insights and update the Docker image used by the deployment.
 Then you will perform a rolling update to demonstrate how to deploy a code change.

-1. Execute this command in Azure Cloud Shell to retrieve the instrumentation key for the `content-web` Application Insights resource:
+1. Execute this command in Azure Command Shell to retrieve the instrumentation key for the `content-web` Application Insights resource:

    ```bash
    az resource show -g fabmedical-[SUFFIX] -n content-web --resource-type "Microsoft.Insights/components" --query properties.InstrumentationKey -o tsv